taidp-uit-ce/DESIGN-OF-A-RISC-V-32-BIT-PROCESSOR-BASED-SOC-WITH-H.264-INTRA-FRAME-ENCODING-ON-FPGA/README.md

 This test verifies the CPU's ability to access peripheral registers mapped outside the internal DMEM address space.
 It validates the generation of correct AXI-Lite transactions triggered by load (lw, lh, lb) and store (sw, sh, sb) instructions.

 ### 2. H.264 Encoder IP
+For YUV 4:2:0 input, a custom Python tool is used to parse frames into 16×16 macroblocks compatible with the encoder input format.
+The processed raw data is then loaded into either:
+- A simulated 1 GB DDR RAM block (for simulation), or
+- The physical 1 GB DDR SDRAM via Ethernet (on FPGA) After loading, the encoder is triggered to start compression.
+Encoded output is verified against a reference software encoder and converted to `.264` format.
+Finally, the decoded video is compared to the original raw input using **PSNR**, measured via `ffmpeg`.
 <p align="center">
   <img src="images/h264/H264_KichBanTest.drawio.png" alt="description" width="600"/>
 </p>